• Faculty

 • Jennifer Firestone

-Co-Chair Literary Studies (Writing); Associate Professor, Writing
+Co-Chair of Literary Studies (Writing); Director of Academic Fellows; Associate Professor of Writing

 Email